1963–64 Port Vale F.C. season: Third Division

 In November, Vale paid Stoke City £12,000 for both ex-Scotland striker Jackie Mudie and left-back Ron Wilson.
-The defeats kept coming, and so Steele experimented with a 4–2–4 formation, dropping Richards from the first eleven.
-Vale then went six league games unbeaten, including a 4–4 draw with Bristol Rovers at the Eastville Stadium.
-However a 1–0 home loss inflicted by Notts County sent Vale on a run of seven defeats and two draws in nine league games.
-By March the club was in a relegation battle, though results then began to go Vale's way.
-Only one defeat in their final eleven games ensured safety, as the season ended with a 5–0 drubbing of relegated Wrexham.
+They made their debuts in a 2–0 defeat to Colchester United on 23 November.
+The defeats kept coming, and so Steele experimented with a 4–2–4 formation, dropping Richards from the first XI.
+Vale then went six league games unbeaten, including a 4–4 draw with Bristol Rovers at the Eastville Stadium where Mudie showed himself as a "master tactician" and scored two "brilliant" goals.
+On 11 January, a 1–0 home win over third-placed Oldham Athletic took them to within five points of the promotion places with a match in hand.
+However, despite Cheesebrough's return to fitness, a 1–0 home loss inflicted by Notts County sent Vale on a run of seven defeats and two draws in nine league games.
+By March, the club was in a relegation battle, though results then began to go Vale's way.
+Only one defeat in their final eleven games ensured safety, as the season ended with a 5–0 drubbing of already-relegated Wrexham.

-They finished in thirteenth place with 46 points, a poor finish for the money spent on transfers.
+They finished in 13th place with 46 points, a poor finish for the money spent on transfers.
 Only 53 goals were scored, as Richards and Cheeseborough were affected with injuries, and Bingham struggled to find his footing in the third tier.
 Their 49 goals conceded was an excellent record though.

 Finances

-On the financial side, good attendance figures failed to prevent a massive loss of £42,650, which had come from a £45,567 deficit in transfer fees.
-A donation of the £19,867 from the Sportsmen's Association and the social club could not disguise the disaster of poor finances.
+On the financial side, good attendance figures failed to prevent a massive loss of £42,650, resulting from a £45,567 deficit in transfer fees.
+A donation of £19,867 from the Sportsmen's Association and the social club could not disguise the disaster of poor finances.
 The wage bill had also risen by 20% to over £40,000.
 Leaving the club were Colin Grainger to Doncaster Rovers and Terry Harkin to Crewe Alexandra for a £3,000 fee.